baijuka/MS2-Project/README.md

 	.
 Quiz  Page:- Added with a game board where quiz questions, answer options, scores, questions asked, questions remaining, correct/wrong notification label, next question button, play again button and the final result.
 	.
 Cont:- This section features with Name text filed, Email field and comment box text area by which users can communicate with the business.
-Also has given the contact telephone number and address of the business in the header and footer section.

 ### Features Left to Implement